porridge/bambam/README.md

 This project was moved from [its code.google.com location](https://code.google.com/p/bambam/) in April 2015, since that site was about to be shut down.

 Note that changes (as of 2010-08-17) from [the launchpad bambam fork](https://launchpad.net/bambam) had been merged back to this project in February 2014.

+The sounds for the alphanumeric-en_US extension were copied from https://github.com/porridge/bambam-media and are distributed under the terms of the GNU General Public License.